perokvist/event-driven-architecture/azure_containers.md

 ## Containers

 Containers as an development artifact has been around for a while.
-To ease development in some cases, being a key part in infrastructure and of course utilized with orcestrators.
+To ease development in some cases, being a key part in infrastructure and of course utilized with orchestrators.
 On another hand, when you have an container infrastructure what kind of workloads should you run/manage?
 How do you leverage PaaS, FaaS, CaaS and SaaS offerings?

 Adopting containers to use as DX might seem straight forward, but could be a barrier in some environments, here we see projects like [Tye](https://github.com/dotnet/tye) pop-up, where the creation of the container(s) could be seen purely as a build artifact.

-To use a container as the unit of scale could be seen as the defentition of CaaS, but we see utlization of containers be a part of many other cloud services, that is seen as PaaS or FaaS.
+To use a container as the unit of scale could be seen as the definition of CaaS, but we see utilization of containers be a part of many other cloud services, that is seen as PaaS or FaaS.

 And while this is happening there is a new kid on the block, mainly driven by edge providers, where WASM is used as an deployment unit, in the same sense as a container, where a platform instead of docker as unit uses [WASM](https://webassembly.org/).